Traffic and bid volume

 The click price is higher than my bid

-There are several factors that may lead to click prices that exceed the bid you set in the Yandex.Direct interface.
-Please note that the click prices shown by default in your campaign statistics do not include VAT.
+There are several factors that may cause click prices to exceed the bid you set in the Yandex Direct interface.
+Please note that the click prices that display by default in your campaign statistics do not include VAT.

-- You are working with a campaign management app that uses the Yandex.Direct API.
-The app may automatically raise your bid.
+- You are working with a campaign management app that uses the Yandex Direct API.
+The app may automatically raise their bid.